anoblet/my-project/src/components/Location/README.md

+Context/use cases:
+  - Weather component needs lat/long
+  - Should we fire an event/or accept a callback?

 Objective:
   - Ask for/provide latitude/longitude values
-  - We want to provide a function that returns a user's postion
+  - We want to provide a function that returns a user's postion { latitude: string, longitude: string } fromat
-  - The function must by async or callback oriented since getCurrentPosition is async
+  - The function should be async or have a callback specified since getCurrentPosition is async

   - getPosition
     - Wrapper for the `navigator.geolocation.getCurrentPosition function`